sushant822/sutdent_grade/README.md

 ### sutdent_grade

-Machine Learning model to predict student grades.
+Machine Learning model to predict student grades based on their

 Work in progress...